hanatos/vkdt/src/pipe/modules/jddcnn/readme.md

 * look at nvidia coopmat gemm sample and at tencent ncnn 3x3 convolution kernel for comparison

 for quality:
-* fill up feature channels to multiples of 16, we're paying for them anyways
 * oidn has some extra convolutions on input/output, does it help quality?
 * try loss after tone curve